jpmoreira-ti/template-grafana-k6-load-test/README.md

 In the lifecycle of a k6 test, a script always runs through these stages in the same order:

-- Code in the init context prepares the script, loading files, importing modules, and defining the test lifecycle functions.
-Required.
+- Code in the init context prepares the script, loading files, importing modules, and defining the test lifecycle functions. <i>Required</i>
-- The setup function runs, setting up the test environment and generating data.
-Optional.
+- The setup function runs, setting up the test environment and generating data. <i>Optional</i>
-- VU code runs in the default or scenario function, running for as long and as many times as the options define.
-Required.
+- VU code runs in the default or scenario function, running for as long and as many times as the options define. <i>Required</i>
-- The teardown function runs, postprocessing data and closing the test environment.
-Optional.
+- The teardown function runs, postprocessing data and closing the test environment. <i>Optional</i>

 <b>Ex:</b>
 ```sh